Best AI Phone Answering Services (2026)

 Monthly Cost for 24/7 AI Call Answering

 Source: Prices from each provider's website, 2026.
-Dialpad and Air.ai excluded (not standalone AI answering services).
+Dialpad and Retell AI excluded (per-user and per-minute models, not standalone flat-rate AI answering services).

 1. OnCallClerk